How to Write a Campaign Field Plan

 - How you will make certain these voters will vote for you.

 Seems simple enough.
 After all, this is politics, not rocket science.
 You just need one more vote than your opponent to win.
 So, how do you go about building a field plan?
-We’ve created a whole suite of lessons, but here are five basic steps.
+We’ve created a whole suite of lessons, but here are five basic steps for how you’ll write a campaign field plan.

 This is how many voters you expect in your election and how many you need to win.